krrishd/academic-plan/README.md

   * APPM 4380/4390
   * APPM 3570 and APPM 4520/APPM 4560

-3. Other:
+### Humanities and Social Sciences
+* 18 credits required by the College of Engineering and Applied Sciences
+* 3 of those 18 credits  must satisfy the writing requirement
+  * HUEN 1010 (first-year freshmen only)
+  * WRTG 3030
+  * WRTG 3035
+  * HUEN 3100
+  * PHYS 3050
+* At least 9 credit hours must be numbered 3000+
+* A complete list of courses that can be used to satisfy this requirement can be found at http://www.colorado.edu/engineering/academics/policies/hss

+### Credits:
+As stated previously, 128 credit hours of acceptable coursework with cumulative and major grade point averages of C (2.25) or better are required for a B.S. in Applied Mathematics.
+In addition, students must acquire:
+* A minimum of 24 credits in APPM or MATH courses (including the required courses):
+  * Numbered 3000+
-  * A minimum of 24 credits in applied mathematics or mathematics courses numbered 3000 or above (including the required courses).
-No more than 3 credits of APPM 4840 may count towards these 24.
-No more than six credits of independent study are allowed for credit towards the BS in Applied Math.
+  * No more than 3 credits of APPM 4840 may count towards these 24
+  * No more than six credits of independent study are allowed for credit

-  * A minimum of 24 credits in engineering courses (or approved courses with significant mathematical content in A&S or Business) with at least 15 credits in courses numbered 2000 or above and at least 6 credits in courses numbered 3000 or above.
-These 24 credits are in addition to those required credits listed above under _computing_ and _science_.
-Several possible options are listed on the following pages
+* A minimum of 24 credits in engineering courses (or approved courses with significant mathematical content in A&S or Business) with:

-  * Humanities and Social Sciences requirements of the College of Engineering and Applied Sciences (18 credits), which includes a 3 credit writing requirement.
-Students may satisfy the writing requirement by taking HUEN 1010 (first-year freshmen only), WRTG 3030, WRTG 3035, HUEN 3100, or PHYS 3050.
-Humanities and social science electives must not be limited to a selection of unrelated introductory courses.
-At least 9 credit hours must be at the 3000-level or above.
-A complete list of courses that can be used to satisfy this requirement can be found at http://www.colorado.edu/engineering/academics/policies/hss.
+  * 15 or more credits in courses numbered 2000+
+  * At least 6 credits in courses numbered 3000+
+  * These 24 credits are in addition to those required credits listed above under [computing](#computing) and [science](#science).